 When the extended metaphor becomes so huge that the entire story, plot, and characters become a metaphor for something else—such as George Orwell’s famous novel Animal Farm, which is a metaphor for the political events leading to the Russian Revolution—the story is called an allegory.

 A malaphor, also called a mixed metaphor, is when a commonly used metaphor is turned on its head.
-This could be something like telling someone they’re “not the sharpest apple in the sandbox” or saying “we’ll burn that bridge when we get to it.”
-These can be lighthearted, humourous, and sometimes even convey a clever new meaning.
+Mixed metaphors might be something like telling someone they’re “not the sharpest apple in the sandbox” or saying “we’ll burn that bridge when we get to it.”
+These can be lighthearted, humorous, and sometimes even convey a clever new meaning.

-Be mindful, however, of using malaphors unintentionally, as they can be distracting.
+Be mindful, however, of using these mixed metaphors unintentionally, as they can be distracting.
 Saying “you hit the nail on the nose” or calling a book “moth-eared” stick out in literature in a less positive way and can pull your reader out of your story.

 How to use metaphors in your story

-Using metaphors in writing is often an instinctive reaction to trying to communicate something, because our brains naturally look for connections in the world all the time.
-Here are a few things you can keep in mind when it comes to using the magic of metaphor in your own work.
+Writing metaphors is often an instinctive reaction to trying to communicate something, because our brains naturally look for connections in the world all the time.
+Here are a few things you can keep in mind when it comes to creating your own metaphor in your writing.

-In a great story, everything should come from a place of character and metaphors are no exception.
+In good writing, everything should come from a place of character and metaphors are no exception.
 You can use metaphors to communicate something about the way a character looks, thinks, or behaves—for example, “she was a flamingo in a flock of pigeons,” or “he’s a rhinoceros in the boardroom.”
 While these two metaphors aren’t literally true, they communicate a bigger truth about who these people are.

 You could also use metaphor to explore the relationship between two characters.
 For example, in Romeo and Juliet Shakespeare uses his now-famous metaphor, “What light through yonder window breaks?
 It is the east, and Juliet is the sun.”
 In this instance, Shakespeare is using the sun as a metaphor for Juliet’s radiance.
 And yet, when we look closer, we see that we’re not actually talking about Juliet at all.
 The metaphor is coming from what Romeo sees when he looks at her, the way he perceives the connection they have.
 The sun isn’t really a metaphor for a girl—it’s a metaphor for the central character’s love for her.

 Evocative settings are a wonderful way to add depth to any story.
-Using metaphors can make your settings even more powerful.
+Using metaphors can make a familiar setting even more powerful.
 For example, you can say that a city was dark, depressing, and defeatist, or could say “the city was a junkyard of abandoned dreams.”
 Better, yeah?
-Not only does it give us all the information we need, but it gives us a vivid visual of a decrepit car park piled up with once-colourful dreams its residents had discarded long ago.
+Not only does it give us all the information we need, but it gives us vivid images of a decrepit car park piled up with once-colourful dreams its residents had discarded long ago.